MD2Korg/software.md2k.org/content/howto/mPerf/lab-study-managers.md

 <img src="/img/howto/mPerf/DatakitUploadComplete.png">

 **NOTE:** If applicable to your study, be sure to access the settings menu and re-check the *Location* box under *Restricted Data Stream* to enable GPS restrictions.
+Then tap *Save* to save your changes.
 This should be done after data upload is complete.

 <img src="/img/howto/mPerf/restrictedDataChecked.png">